 Since we are facing a global problem with local solutions, it is necessary to have indicators that allow us to assess the baseline.
-In this sense, the water footprint evaluates water use by organizations, processes, and products, providing quantitative and qualitative information that allows organizations to be directed towards more sustainable and equitable use of freshwater.
+In this sense, the water footprint evaluates water use by organizations, processes and products, providing quantitative and qualitative information that allows organizations to be directed towards a more sustainable and equitable use of fresh water.

 - Definition of the objectives and scope of the water footprint.